intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 handle a new value when it is introduced.
 For example, implementations of TLS broke when new values of the signature_algorithms extension were introduced.

+Codepoints that are reserved for future use can be especially problematic.
+Reserving codepoints without attributing semantics to their use can result in diverse or conflicting semantics being attributed without any hope of interoperability.
+An example of this is the "class E" address space in IPv4
+{{?RFC0990}}, which was reserved without assigning any semantics.
+For protocols that can use negotiation to attribute semantics to codepoints, it is possible that unused codepoints can be reclaimed for active use, though this requires that the negotiation include all protocol participants.

 # Defensive Design Principles for Protocols {#strategies}